iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.media.queries.qz.md

 }

 A4: A browser with a width of 250px and a height of 750px.
+You got it!
+The media query will trigger only for screens that are 200-600px wide.

 Q5: What is a responsive website?

 A5: A website that alters its styles depending on the dimensions of the browser.
+Correct!
+Whether a user is on their desktop, laptop, tablet, or smartphone, a responsive website renders pages on all devices and screen sizes by automatically adapting to the screen.

+Q6: At which dimensions should a media query breakpoint be added?

+A6:It's necessary to add breakpoints for dimensions where a website's content naturally breaks or looks odd when resizing the browser.
+Correct!
+In responsive web design, choose breakpoints based on your design.